KieranWaugh/kieranwaugh-website/content/authors/admin/_index.md

 title: Kieran Waugh
 email: hi@kieranwaugh.com
 ---
+Hi there!
+I'm PhD candidate at the University of Glasgow within the [Glasgow Interactive Systems Section](https://www.gla.ac.uk/schools/computing/research/researchsections/gist-section/).

-My research focuses on touchless interactions and how we can make them more user friendly.
+My research focuses on touchless displays and how we can make them more user-friendly.
+I primarily explore alternative interaction techniques for mid-air hand systems in order to improve usability and increase user satisfaction.
+My goal is to see above screen interactions in common place